rwebaz/Donate-Lessons-Project/docs/pages/New-Title.md

 Makes me want to search ( discover ) other peoples' gists, or **OPG** and incorporate their "public" work into my full-blown working repos.

-"You can discover the PUBLIC gists others have created by going to the gist home page and clicking on the link `All Gists`."
+"You can discover the PUBLIC gists others have created by going to the gist home page and clicking on the link ...

+- [All Gists](https://gist.github.com/discover){:title='Click to Review the Discover Feature at GitHub Gists'}{:target='_blank'}."

 I suppose if I do find something beneficial, I can always ping-back, or cite that source if I do use the work in my full-blown working repos.